 Hashgraph uses the Gossip about Gossip and the Virtual Voting consensuses.
 The former is the one where the transfer of information is done by one node to another in an arbitrary discipline.
 It gets completed when all the nodes are aware of each other’s data.
 The next is Virtual Voting, where each member/node is acquainted with all the other member’s data, and can subsequently predict what the other members will vote thus, it ends up in electronic voting.

 Hashgraph uses asynchronous Byzantine Fault Tolerance which makes it 100 percent efficient.
 No work is lost under Hashgraphs.

 Although businesses are using the technology, blockchain is not as efficient as the former.
 It follows Practical Byzantine Fault Tolerance, where the nodes are arranged in a particular order.
 This can prevent the Byzantine problem but can also duplicate the system.

 Hedera Hashgraph is the only Hashgraph that’s publically accessible, and in the 1 month of its release, it did prove itself to be an unstoppable beast.
 The ongoing buzz about Blockchains has been around for quite a while now and hashgraphs are almost totting with the same momentum.
 If Blockchain is the T-800 from the Terminator series then Hashgraph is undoubtedly the T-X.

-But will it wipe out the trends of Blockchain completely out from the picture or will there be something more powerful than the Hashgraph?
+But will it wipe out the trends of Blockchain completely from the picture or is Hashgraph better than Blockchain?
 Only time will tell.